• Skip to primary navigation

 Nutrition Considerations

-• To make these dairy free: These muffins are dairy free.
+• To make these dairy free: Use dairy free milk.

 • To make these egg free: Use an egg replacer like Bob's Red Mill or make flax 'eggs'.